ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 Of bran, twenty pounds.
 Of clover seed, sixty-two pounds.
 Of timothy seed, forty-five pounds.
-Of flax seed, fifty-six pounds.
+Of flax seed, fifty-six pounds,
 Of hemp seed, forty-four pounds.
 Of buckwheat, fifty-two pounds.
 Of blue-grass seed, fourteen pounds.